-The interior of the 2009 Jeep Liberty offers the clean, functional simplicity one expects from a Jeep.
-From the perspective of off-road enthusiasts, the Liberty's easy-to-clean, hard plastic interior is ideal, but those who enjoy a bit of panache from a vehicle's interior should opt for either of the Limited trim's "Premium Group" packages .
+The interior of the 2010 Jeep Liberty offers the clean, functional simplicity one expects from a Jeep.
+From the perspective of off-road enthusiasts, the Liberty's easy-to-clean, hard plastic interior is ideal, but those who enjoy a bit of panache from a vehicle's interior should opt for the Limited trim's "Comfort and Convenience" package and the available Uconnect infotainment system.
 Head room is good in all seating positions; however, with the front seats adjusted for normal-sized adults, rear-seat leg room can be tight.
 Cargo space behind the second row is good, but those needing more space will appreciate standard 60/40 flat-folding rear seats and the optional folding front-passenger seat.Exterior

-The 2009 Jeep Liberty is offered in two trims: Sport and Limited.
-The standard equipment list for the base Sport trim includes air conditioning, body-colored bumpers and fender flares, MP3-capable CD player with auxiliary audio input jack and power windows, mirrors and door locks.
-The Limited Edition Liberty adds an auto-dimming rearview mirror, Stain Repel stain-resistant seat fabric, premium Infinity speakers with subwoofer and 368-watt amplifier, chrome exterior accents and steering wheel-mounted audio and cruise controls.
-Standard safety features for both trims include anti-lock brakes (ABS), stability control with roll-over mitigation, traction control, front airbags and two-row side-curtain airbags.
+The 2010 Jeep Liberty is offered in two trims: Sport and Limited.
+The standard equipment list for the base Sport trim includes Stain Repel stain-resistant seat fabric, air conditioning, body-colored bumpers and fender flares, MP3-capable CD player with auxiliary audio input jack, power windows, heated mirrors and power door locks.
+The Limited Edition Liberty adds an auto-dimming rearview mirror, leather seating , premium Infinity speakers with subwoofer and 368-watt amplifier, chrome exterior accents and steering wheel-mounted audio and cruise controls.
+Standard safety features for both trims include anti-lock brakes (ABS), stability control with roll-over mitigation, traction control, front row active head restraints, front airbags and two-row side-curtain airbags.

-The 2009 Jeep Liberty is powered by a 3.7-liter V6.
+The 2010 Jeep Liberty is powered by a 3.7-liter V6.
 It offers plenty of power when tackling rough trails but the on-road acceleration is underwhelming.
-The Liberty features a standard four-speed automatic transmission, which replaces the previously available six-speed manual transmission.
+The Liberty features only one transmission: a standard four-speed automatic.
 The Liberty is offered with a choice of Command-Trac II part-time four-wheel drive or Selec-Trac II full-time four-wheel drive.
 Both systems include a low-speed transfer case which multiplies engine torque to help traverse challenging terrain at very low speeds.

 210 horsepower at 5200 rpm